- Learn how to create a simple arithmetic calculated field.

 - In Formula, enter

 Price * Qty Sold.The formula editor autocompletes dimension, metric, or function names as you type.
 You can also drag fields from the Available Fields list on the left into your formula.

 - On the bottom right, click SAVE.

 - On the left, return to the main data source editor by clicking ALL FIELDS.

 Let's say you want to give different discount rates depending on the value of the order.
 Create another calculated field, called

 Discount, that evaluates the Subtotal field and applies the following discounts.

 - In this step, you'll only calculate the discount.
 You'll apply it in the following step by multiplying the Subtotal field by the Discount field.

-- Use the CASE statement to evaluate the Subtotal field.
+- Use the CASE expression to evaluate the Subtotal field.

 - Use a WHEN clause for each discount rate.